djeada/Linux-Notes/notes/enviroment_modules.md

 conflict python
 ```

-5. Switch between the Python versions: Now you can use the module command to load and unload the different versions of Python as needed.
+V. Switch between the Python versions: Now you can use the module command to load and unload the different versions of Python as needed.
 For instance, if you want to use Python 2.7, use:

 ```bash
 module load python/2.7